dastal/Tutorials/PostgreSQL_Course/docs/Handling_Several_Tables.md

 ```

 ## Deleting Records with Foreign Keys ##
 If we have a relation between two records in two different tables, it becomes impossible to simply delete them.

-(3:40:54) already inserted car and person, created relation
+Because of the foreign key constraint, it is not simply possible to delete such a record.
+So if we want to delete a record that contains a relation to another table, we first need to remove the constraint to be able to delete the record.
+We have two options:

+- delete the record that is related to the record to be deleted (if it has no relation to another table)
+- update the relation attribute in the record to be deleted to null

+There is another method to delete records that have relations to other records, called Cascade.
+Cascade removes every record that has to be deleted without paying attention to relations.
+But this is bad practise, since we always want to have the control about what data is deleted.